Loans for larger projects | Loans for small enterprises

 - Usually range between €3 up to €250 million, although this can be smaller in some cases.

 - Denominated in major foreign or local currencies.

-- Short to long-term maturities, from 5 to 15 years.
+- Short to long-term maturities up to 15 years

 - Project-specific grace periods may be incorporated.